 - Emulsification technique.
 Properly emulsifying the vinaigrette is essential for achieving a smooth and well-blended consistency.
 It’s important to slowly drizzle in the olive oil while continuing to whisk vigorously or shake the ingredients in a jar with a tight-fitting lid.
-This gradual incorporation of oil helps create a creamy and stable emulsion.

-To store: Store the balsamic vinaigrette in a sealed container in the refrigerator.
+To store: Store the balsamic vinaigrette in a sealed container in the fridge.
 The cold temperature helps preserve the freshness and quality of the dressing for up to a week.
 Before using the vinaigrette, give it a good shake.

 - Old jars.
 Recycle some old sauce or condiment jars to store the vinaigrette.
 The air tight seal will come in handy!

-Other dressing recipes to try
+Other salad dressing recipes to try

 - Ginger salad dressing